By MG Calla Victoria

 2. Graduated or Theatre-style plantings are designed to showcase each plant in your garden with respect to heights.
 The low-growing plants and groundcovers should be in the front, shrubbery of medium height should be in the middle of your planting bed, while the tallest plants should be towards the back of your bed.

-4. Planting on Berms-Berms are little man-made hills that can be used to provide interest in an overly-large expanse of yard, improve drainage, to give dimension to flat landscapes, create a privacy cove, function as a barrier from wind or water, and buffer against road noise.
-Berms are great aesthetic solutions to cover that bland concrete on all of those elevated homes.
+4. Planting on Berms-Berms are little man-made hills that can be used to provide interest in an overly-large expanse of yard, improve drainage, give some dimension to flat landscapes, create a privacy cove, function as a barrier from wind or water, and buffer against road noise.
+Berms are great aesthetic solutions to contrast the bland concrete columns on elevated homes.

 Article published in Data News Weekly April 8, 2013